DroidScript/Docs/files/en/intro/desc/00 Release Notes.md

 - SPKs now contain a new hidden file '~package.json' with the DS version used.
 - Older SPKs and DS projects now default to Holo theme.
 - Added "Biometric" permission option.
-- Fixed problem with the word Add being incorrectly replaced when using Add* methods.
+- Fixed problem with the word Add being incorrectly replaced when using Ad\* methods.
 - NoIcons now defaults to true if a screen reader is detected.
 - Fixed app.GetThemeInfo() unset colours.
 Now returns null.
 - app.Install() now returns (packageName,status) params in callback.